 On the Significance of Religion in Conflict and Conflict Resolution

-In this ground-breaking volume 'The Significance of Religion in Conflict and Conflict Resolution', Kadayifci-Orellana, Kollontai and Schliesser analyze the role of religion in conflict and conflict resolution from the perspectives of Judaism, Christianity and Islam and by bringing different disciplines into play, including peace and conflict studies, religious studies, theology and ethics.
-With much of current academic, political and public attention focusing on the conflictive dimensions of religion, this book also explores the constructive resources of religion for conflict resolution and reconciliation.
+In this ground-breaking volume, the authors analyze the role of religion in conflict and conflict resolution.
+They do so from the perspectives of Judaism, Christianity, and Islam, while bringing different disciplines into play, including peace and conflict studies, religious studies, theology, and ethics.
+With much of current academic, political, and public attention focusing on the conflictive dimensions of religion, this book also explores the constructive resources of religion for conflict resolution and reconciliation.

 Table of Contents

 1. Summary and Implications for Academics, Policy Makers and Practitioners